Islandora-Collaboration-Group/ISLE/docs/03_update_site/update_isle.md

 # Update ISLE

+These instructions assume you have already installed a version of ISLE using git.

+**As with any enterprise system, it is strongly suggested you run these update steps in a test environment before updating your production server.**

 Update your version of ISLE to the latest release by doing the following:

-These instructions assume you have already installed a version of ISLE using git.

-**As with any enterprise system, it is strongly suggested you run these update steps in a test environment before trying to update your production server to avoid downtime.**

 * In the command line, navigate to the ISLE directory.
 This directory should contain the `docker-compose.yml` file.
 * Stop and remove your existing ISLE containers